1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 1921-S Penny Value

 Population data reveals telling scarcity patterns above MS64 in any color format.
-According to their experts, no 1921-S specimens have achieved MS66 certification or higher intensifies competition among advanced collectors.
-This population constraint drives exponential value increases at the highest grades.
+No 1921-S specimens have achieved MS66 certification or higher, which intensifies competition among advanced collectors.
+This population ceiling drives exponential value increases at the highest grades.

-Red-Brown mint state examples span $400-750 in lower grades, climbing to $1,000-4,000 at MS64-65 levels.
-Full Red specimens represent the pinnacle of rarity and value.
-Recent auctions activity shows MS65 Red examples achieving $36,000 in January 2025, reflecting sustained collector demand for this condition rarity.
+Red-Brown mint state examples span $400–750 in lower grades, climbing to $1,000–4,000 at MS64–65 levels.
+Full Red specimens represent the pinnacle of rarity and value for this issue.
+Recent auction activity shows MS65 Red examples achieving $36,000 at Heritage Auctions in January 2025, and a prior MS65 Red that brought $27,600 at Heritage Auctions in 2004 — confirming sustained long-term demand for this condition rarity.

 1921-S Penny (RD) Price/Grade Chart